-Cape Primrose or “Streptocarpus x hybridus” is a relative of the African violet.
 If you keep the soil lightly moist and give it bright, indirect sun year-round, it will bloom continuously.
-Also, there are many new hybrid varieties available with bigger flowers, longer blooming time, and more compact foliage.
+Also, there are many new hybrid varieties available with bigger flowers, longer blooming times, and more compact foliage.

 13. Christmas Cactus

 Christmas cactus is an old-fashioned favorite houseplant of many.
 When it blooms, it creates a warm atmosphere.
-Red, pink, white or orange: The colorful flowers can quickly brighten up any interior.
-If maintained well, it can even bloom again from one year to another for years.
+The colorful flowers can quickly brighten up any interior.

 14. Crown of Thorn

 The Crown of Thorns becomes an exceptional houseplant due to its flowers and low maintenance.
 If you can provide a sunny window where the plant can be placed, it will grow happily ever after.

 15. Black-Eyed Susan Vine

 Black-eyed Susan vine can be grown indoors.
 Depending on your climate, this annual or perennial flowering plant can add a dramatic appeal to your rooms.
 Keep it near a window, where it can receive plenty of sunlight.

 16. Purple Heart or Inch Plant (Wandering Jew)

 A cluster of purple, lance-shaped leaves makes purple heart an impressive houseplant with or without its pink flowers.
 This beautiful trailing indoor plant can be grown in small colorful pots or hanging baskets and can be used as a table accent.
 Keep your purple heart (Tradescantia pallida) plant in a spot where it can receive a couple of hours of direct sun.

 Orchids are different from other houseplants.
 They’re epiphytes.
-Unlike ferns, philodendrons, palms and Swedish ivy, orchids do not grow in your regular soil.
+Unlike ferns, philodendrons, palms, and Swedish ivy, orchids do not grow in your regular soil.
 Putting an orchid in regular potting soil is actually one of the best ways to kill it.
-You can learn more about growing orchid indoors here.
+You can learn more about growing orchids indoors here.